made-by-pioneer/west-district-statesboro-2.0/content/_index.md

 button_link = "#contact-west"
 button_text = "Let's go west"
-paragraph_text = "With restaurants, office space, lofts, parking, and an open yard for monthly activites, West District is primed to make downtown Statesboro the place you'll want to live, work, and play." title = "Be a part of what's rising in downtown Statesbor" [history_of_west] button_link = "#contact-west" button_text = "Tell me more"
+paragraph_text = "With restaurants, office space, lofts, parking, and an open yard for monthly activites, West District is primed to make downtown Statesboro the place you'll want to live, work, and play." title = "Be a part of what's rising in downtown Statesboro" [history_of_west] button_link = "#contact-west" button_text = "Tell me more"